pulkit6559/solid-decentralized-notes/README.md

 * npm install
 * npm start

-Now that the server is running authenticate the server pod
+Now that the server is running, authenticate the server pod

 * Open localhost:4444 in a browser
 * A prompt will ask for login credentials, use the ones provided below